impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-1-content.md

 In BATS, annotations are used as metadata, and they help identify which code represents tests that should be run.
 If we search the BATS codebase for the string `@test` and look through the results, eventually we find [this line of code](https://github.com/sstephenson/bats/blob/03608115df2071fff4eaaff1605768c275e5f81f/libexec/bats-preprocess#L34){:target="_blank" rel="noopener"}.
 This is a regular expression (or a regex for short).
 If you aren't familiar with regexes, they're a very powerful tool for finding and parsing strings.
 See [here](https://web.archive.org/web/20221024181745/https://linuxtechlab.com/bash-scripting-learn-use-regex-basics/){:target="_blank" rel="noopener"} for more information.

-This isn't a walk-through of the BATS codebase so I want to keep this part short, but essentially what's happening here is we're providing a pattern for `bash` to use when searching for lines of code.  `bash` will read each line of code in a test file (for example, `test/rbenv.bats`) and see if it matches the pattern `@test`.
+This isn't a walk-through of the BATS codebase so I want to keep this part short, but essentially what's happening here is we're providing a pattern for Bash to use when searching for lines of code.
+Bash will read each line of code in a test file (for example, `test/rbenv.bats`) and see if it matches the pattern `@test`.
 If it does, we know we've found a test, and we'll run the code we find.

 <div style="margin: 2em; border-bottom: 1px solid grey"></div>